Academics

 Academic Support

-In the Jesuit tradition of cura personalis or “care of the whole person,” academic advisers at Fairfield Bellarmine enable students to actively engage in the development of their personal educational plan.
-First-year seminars and faculty advisers will prepare students for success through engagement and retention programming, and provide early at-risk interventions when needed.
-The Fairfield University Writing Center and Math Center will have a presence at Bellarmine Campus, and a network of faculty advisers will guide students through academic planning, career exploration, and internship opportunities.
+The faculty mentors, along with success coaches, counselors, tutors, and first-year seminars, prepare students for success through engagement and retention programming, while providing early at-risk interventions when needed.
+The Fairfield University Writing Center and Math Center have a presence at Bellarmine Campus and a network of internal and external partners guide students through academic planning, career exploration, and internship opportunities—creating an experience that is as remarkable as it is distinctive.

 Career Advising & Graduate Support